dohooo/react-native-reanimated-carousel/README.md

 ```

 Now we need to install [`react-native-gesture-handler`](https://github.com/kmagiera/react-native-gesture-handler) and [`react-native-reanimated(>=2.0.0)`](https://github.com/kmagiera/react-native-reanimated).
-Don't use Expo to install reanimated it not supported `Reanimated(v2)`
+If use EXPO managed workflow please ensure that the version is greater than  41.Because the old version not suport `Reanimated(v2)`

 ## Usage